Here you can get some information on Madrid main´s tourist destinations such as El Escorial, Aranjuez and Alcalá de Henares.

 Located within the basilica is a crypt where all the kings of Spain since the Emperor Charles I are buried with the exception of: Philip V, Fernando VI, Amadeo I de Saboya and José I Bonaparte.

 Nowadays the monastery is home to the Agustinos monks.

 Aranjuez is a town located in the southern part of the Community of Madrid.
 It is famous for its gardens and also because one of the Royal Palaces is located there.
 The town was given the title of a “Royal Site” by King Philip II in 1560.

-It is a place of unique exquisiteness where one can enjoy all its monuments and gardens on foot.
+It is a place of unique exquisiteness where you can enjoy all its monuments and gardens on foot.
 Aranjuez inspired the grand composer Joaquín Rodrigo to compose El Concierto de Aranjuez.

 The Royal Palace of Aranjuez has a similar architectural style as El Escorial, both having been ordered by King Philip II to be designed by the same architects: Juan Bautista de Toledo and Juan de Herrera.

-Alcalá de Henares is a municipality situated to the East of the Community of Madrid and home to one of the most famous universities in the world, the University of Alcalá.
-It has a population of around 200,000 habitants and is only 31 km.
-(19 mi.) from Madrid.
+Alcalá de Henares is a municipality situated to the east of the Community of Madrid and home to one of the most famous universities in the world, the University of Alcalá.
+It has a population of around 200,000 habitants and is only 31 km (19 miles) from Madrid.

 The Univeristy of Alcalá quickly began to compete with the University of Salamanca and boasted famous students such as Lope de Vega, Calderón de la Barca, San Juan de la Cruz, San Ignacio de Loyola and Juan de Valdés, among others.
 Alcalá de Henares is also the birthplace of Miguel de Cervantes, the author of Don Quijote de la Mancha, a universally recognized masterpiece of literature.